PostgreSQL Source Code git master

 #define outerPlanState(node)

-TupleTableSlot *(* ExecProcNodeMtd)(struct PlanState *pstate)
+TupleTableSlot *(* ExecProcNodeMtd)(PlanState *pstate)

 Instrumentation * InstrAlloc(int n, int instrument_options, bool async_mode)

-Definition: instrument.c:31
+Definition instrument.c:31

 void InstrStartNode(Instrumentation *instr)

-Definition: instrument.c:68
+Definition instrument.c:68

 void InstrStopNode(Instrumentation *instr, double nTuples)